patleeman/submodule-cli/readme.md

 Commands:
-    pull    Recursively checks out master branch and pull and update all submodules init    Recursively checks out and initializes all submodules in a project help    List commands
+    pull    Recursively checks out master branch and pull and update all submodules init    Recursively checks out and initializes all submodules in a project fetch   Recursively fetches all new changes in submodules but does not pull or update. status  Executes 'git submodule status'
+    help    List commands
 ```